 Ernest Bloch was a Swiss Jewish composer with a style difficult to define, certainly post-romantic writing with rich harmonies and alluring textures.
 He had an immense output of orchestral music, choral, piano and chamber music.
 The Suite Hebraique was written in 1951 and exists in a viola and orchestra version as well as viola with piano.
 It is exemplary of his late style and full artistic maturity.
 Bloch was raised in a strict Jewish household, and as he grew older he turned with increasing interest towards his Jewish heritage, and felt that his artistry best found its voice through religious expression.
 Jewish melodies infuse this work and seem to express the dignity and fervency of the Jewish faith and people.

 The first movement, Rhapsodie, is passionate with free improvisatory passages and with inserted inflections reminiscent of the Hebrew “shofar” (ram’s horn).
 This music is full of heart, with emotion barely kept in check.
 The second movement, Processional, follows the steady heartbeat of the march, dignified and stately, yet eloquent.
 The third movement, Affirmation, features lilting dotted rhythms, uplifting and almost dance-like, with a more graceful middle section.
-The final measures transform from the minor key to major bringing the whole piece to a jubilant conclusion, perhaps, it has been suggested, in celebration of the recent post Holocaust miracle of the reborn state of Israel.
+The final measures transform from the minor key to major bringing the whole piece to a jubilant conclusion.

 Trio in A major for Clarinet, Viola, and Piano, Op.
 264